 - Impaired ability to be creative or imaginative

 Despite these symptoms, people with AS are gifted in many ways.
 They tend to have a superior intellect and an amazing ability to focus which may lead to impressive accomplishments in life.
 People with AS have a different kind of brain.
 Yet it’s the “best kind of different” as Shonda Schilling writes about in her book with the same name.
-See our resources page to view her book.
+See the resources page to view her book.
 Please keep in mind that all ASD and AS individuals are unique and will have different levels of severity of symptoms or possibly none at all in some areas.
 Your provider will assess the presenting behavioral symptoms and gear treatment and coaching towards your specific case.

-Neurodiversity – Positives and Negatives
+Neurodiversity in Relationships – Positives and Negatives

 Neurodiveristy is when an Aspie and a neurotypical (NT) person enter into a relationship.
 When an Asperger adult (Aspie) makes his or her partner their object of obsession it is flattering.
 A neurotypical (NT) partner can be impressed with the Aspie’s intellect, stability, focus, and accomplishments.
 Aspie’s appreciate how their NT partner manages social situations and deals with conflict.
 It can seem like a match made in heaven.
 Problems with neurodiverse couples surface when the Aspie’s object of focus moves away from his or her partner.
 It is when this happens that the differences in each partner seem more problematic than complementary.
 Part of treatment is processing the emotional wounds that have accumulated over the years due to social disconnect.
 These wounds can be experienced as: